williamtroup/JsonTree.js/README_NUGET.md

 - Written in TypeScript, allowing greater support for React, Angular, and other libraries!
 - Full API available via public functions.
 - Fully styled in CSS/SASS, fully responsive, and compatible with the Bootstrap library!
-- Full CSS theme support (using :root variables).
+- Full CSS theme support (using :root variables), with dark and light themes.
 - 12 types supported by default (with unknown type support).
 - Fully configurable per DOM element!
 - Close/Open all nodes.